rb1t/tablet-config/README.md

 ### Important calibration notes

-- The `xsetwacom set "Tablet Monitor Pen stylus" Area 0 0 69000 39000` command is what calibrates the pen to the tablet screen area.
+- The `xsetwacom set "Tablet Monitor Pen stylus" Area 0 0 69000 39000` command is what calibrates the pen to the tablet's screen area.
 It uses values relative to the screen's resolution/area.
 I couldn't find a sensible equation for a "sweet spot", so I just tinkered with these values until I got something fairly accurate (i.e., the mouse/cursor is consistently following the pen movement).
-- Regarding `xsetwacom set "Tablet Monitor Pen stylus" MapToOutput HEAD-1` (which maps the pen to the screen you will draw on): generally the syntax is, `xsetwacom set "Device Name" MapToOutput "Monitor"` however this was not working for me when using the devices name.
+- Regarding `xsetwacom set "Tablet Monitor Pen stylus" MapToOutput HEAD-1` (which binds the screen device and pen device together): generally the syntax is, `xsetwacom set "Device Name" MapToOutput "Monitor"` however this was not working for me when using the devices name.
 I discovered this was caused by Nvidia's proprietary driver and the solution is to instead use `HEAD-1` as the monitor name, per: https://wiki.archlinux.org/title/Graphics_tablet#Mapping_the_tablet_to_a_monitor

 ### Customizing / Mapping notes